kanors-emr/Veda-start-page-news/docs/source/index.rst

 `Version 4.0.0.0 <https://github.com/kanors-emr/Veda2.0-Installation/releases/tag/v4.0.0.0>`_ has been released.

+Users of licenses with maintenance expiration before **October 25, 2024** are advised to use version 3.2.1, which is the final release within the major version **3** (`download <https://github.com/kanors-emr/Veda2.0-Installation/releases/tag/v3.2.1.0>`_).

 .. caution::
    This is a major release.
 Your license should have maintenance covered beyond 25 October 2024 to be able to use this version (and above)